Tennis Elbow Injury & Surgery

 Tendons, ligaments, and muscles join together at the elbow joint.
 Your forearm muscles, connecting at the joint, reach all the way down to the fingers and wrist.
 These muscles attach at the elbow through the Extensor Carpi Radialis Brevis (ECRB) tendon – which is secured to the joint by the Lateral Epicondyle.

 Lateral Epicondylitis, or “Tennis elbow,” occurs when the ECRB becomes inflamed.
-Overuse of the tendon, often caused by movement associated with racket sports, can create pain and tenderness.
+Overuse of the tendon, often caused by movement associated with racquet sports, can create pain and tenderness.

 Non-surgical treatment including medications, exercise, and rest may alleviate initial symptoms.
 If the pain or grip does not improve within a few months, elbow surgery may then provide relief.
 During an operation, the inflamed muscle is removed.
 Healthy muscle is reattached to the Lateral Epicondyle.